Forcing as a computational process: The diagram

 In this section we describe how we can make the \Levy{} hierarchy line up with the arithmetical hierarchy, by expanding the signature to capture the content of the (\Levy) $\Delta_0$-diagram.
 Let us call this expanded signature the \emph{\Levy{} signature}.
 This provides an alternate way to think of the $\Delta_0$-diagram.
 One may instead work with the atomic diagram in this expanded signature, with the correspondence between the two being effective.
 And this correspondence continues upward, with $\Sigma_n$ in the \Levy{} hierarchy corresponding to $\Sigma_n$ in the arithmetical hierarchy with this expanded signature.
 In the sequel, we will speak of the $\Delta_0$-diagram or $\Sigma_n$-diagram, referring to the \Levy{} hierarchy, but the reader who prefers the other approach may freely translate over the statements.\footnote{As further evidence for the naturalness of this expansion of the language, we note that it has arisen in other contexts.
 Venturi and Viale \cite{Venture-Viale:submitted} studied model companions for set theory.
 For their work they also found it helpful to expand the signature from the spartan $\{\in\}$ to include symbols for each $\Delta_0$ relation.}

 \begin{definition} The \emph{\Levy{} signature} contains the binary relation symbol $\in$ and also, for each $\Delta_0$-formula $\varphi(x_1,\ldots,x_n)$, an $n$-ary predicate $R_{\varphi}$.
-Structures in the \Levy{} signature are assumed to satisfy the axiom schema (over all $\Delta_0$-formulae):
+Structures in the \Levy{} signature are assumed to satisfy the stipulative definition axiom schema (over all $\Delta_0$-formulae):

 \end{definition} For example, since inclusion is defined by a $\Delta_0$-formula using only $\in$, we see that

 Since we can enumerate the $\Delta_0$-formulae effectively, the language of the \Levy{} signature is a computable language, and it includes equality (defined by $x\subseteq y \land y\subseteq x$).